maxvonhippel/NepalOSMHistory/README.md

 #Readme for Nepal OSM History Visualizer

 The **Nepal OSM History Visualizer** is a project by Kathmandu Living Labs and the Dartmouth Dickey Center.
-It was built by Sazal and Max.
+It was built by Sazal and Max, and designed by Paras and Sazal.

 This project is an attempt to replicate the features of the [OpenStreetMaps Analytics Tool](http://osm-analytics.org) (OSMA).
 The primary difference is that we are incorporating full edit history, meaning that our database and our metadata (charts, graphs, statistics, etc.) take into account every single edit ever done to every single feature, even if that edit is not currently visible.
 OSMA does not do this, and they acknowledge it as a major limitation in their [README](https://github.com/hotosm/osm-analytics).